Transferring to another education provider

 Impact on student visa

 If you wish to transfer from RMIT to another education provider, your current student visa may be impacted.
-For more information about whether or not you would require a new visa to study at the new education provider, please visit the relevant Australian Government department website about changing courses.
+For more information about potential impact on your student visa, please visit the Department of Home Affairs website.

 Do you need to be released from RMIT?

 |If you have completed six calendar months of your principal program (the highest study level that your visa covers)

 ||If you have not yet completed six calendar months in your principal program (the highest study level that your visa covers)|